emanuele-palazzetti/presentations/en/EuroPython2013/lighting-talks/django-spdy.md

 <img src="/img/hello.gif" alt="Hello" style="width: 500px;"/>
 <aside class="notes">
     Hello everyone.
 My name is Emanuele Palazzetti.
 I work as a backend software developer with django.
 I'm here to talk to you about SPDY protocol.<br><br>
-    So what SPDY is?
-It's a protocol and it does just a little thing...
+    So what is SPDY?
+It's a multiplexed protocol and it does just a little thing...
 </aside>